Carrot

 • Protects the liver and skin: it supports liver function and promotes cell regeneration.

-• Antioxidant: rich in beta-carotene (precursor of vitamin A), it helps protect cells from oxidative stress.
+• Antioxidant: rich in beta-carotene (a precursor to vitamin A), it helps protect cells from oxidative stress.

 • Radiant complexion: it promotes melanin production and gives the skin a luminous complexion.

-• Digestive and detoxifying: it stimulates intestinal function and promotes the elimination of toxins.
+• Digestive and purifying: it stimulates intestinal function and promotes the elimination of toxins.

 • Revitalizing: it restores energy and tone, particularly useful after a period of fatigue.